-I don't want to start by putting up a restriction that could create a concern.
-I'm using a different restriction in terms of the time frame for a project.
+I don't want to create pressure from the start by putting up a restriction that could create a concern.
+I'm using a different kind of restriction in terms of the time frame for a project.
 Nobody wants a mastering project to get stretched out over weeks for obvious reasons.
-I need the capacity for new projects and I need to get paid for my work, in order to keep the studio running.
-A clients wants their final product.
+I need the capacity for new projects and I need to get paid for my work, in order to keep the studio running and clients want their final products.
 This makes the most sense to me.
 I don’t have a problem revisiting a mastering session, when the process won’t get dragged out over weeks.
 Of course, a project has come to an end and an audio engineer, as well as client, both have to make an effort towards that.
 I know colleagues who don’t like to work on revisions and have different and even strong opinions about them, but I have always thought of it as part of my job.
-Every professional mastering engineer has done them, I have certainly done them and I think clients should have a right to them.
+Every professional mastering engineer has done them, I have certainly done them and I think clients should have a right to revisions.
 I want an all around happy client who feels good about working with me and who comes back to me.
 When I take a project, I’m 100% confident that my set of skills in mixing/mastering in my work environment, will lead to a great result.
 But of course that would include doing revisions and there is no shame in them, whatsoever.
-Audio engineers are not psychics, they can't read minds and can’t look into their clients hearts but audio engineers have to make the effort to create a stunning result for the client - always! but - especially when it’s a professional service, a service that a person puts trust and money into.
+Audio engineers are not psychics, they can't read minds and can’t look into their clients hearts and minds, but audio engineers have to make the effort to create a stunning result for the client - always! but - especially when it’s a professional service, a service that a person puts trust and money into.

 Audio engineering is a job in the service industry!

 Any questions ?
 Please hit me up at via email or leave a comment / use the contact form.
 If you think I haven't explained it properly, please let me know.

 Author: Robert Hundt // Date: June 15th, 2020